Welcome to interactive investor

 For full details of how to verify your identity if you wish to keep your account, please review the guidance on the Verification of Identity form.

 I have other questions, who can help?

-If you would like to know more about the Share Foundation and the support it can offer you to get the most from the money in your ISA, please visit its website at sharefound.org.
+If you would like to know more about the Share Foundation please visit its website at sharefound.org.

 If you have questions for your local authority about the circumstances of your account being set up for you, and how they have communicated with you about it, please contact the local authority directly.
 Your local authority may also be able to assist you with locating your account number if you don’t already have it.
 When you return your maturity form, having your account number will make it easier for us to confirm you are the owner of your account.

-Otherwise, if you have questions about taking your money out or moving to ii or another ISA manager that are not answered here, please contact us on 0345 607 6001 and we are happy to help.
+Otherwise, if you have questions about taking your money out or the move to another ISA manager that are not answered here, please contact us on 0330 135 8506 and we are happy to help.